tamunoWoks/website_performance_analysis/README.md

 This project focuses on analyzing and forecasting web traffic, user engagement, and channel performance using historical web traffic data.
 The analysis provides insights into traffic trends, user behavior, and the effectiveness of various channels, ultimately enabling better decision-making for optimizing website performance.

 ## Project Overview:
 The objective of this project is to analyze web traffic data, extract key insights, and forecast future traffic patterns using statistical techniques.
-This analysis can assist website administrators, marketers, and analysts in understanding user behavior and improving engagement strategies.
+This analysis carried out with Python prgramming language in Jupyter notebook can assist website administrators, marketers, and analysts in understanding user behavior and improving engagement strategies.
-The analysis was carried out with Python prgramming language on Jupyter notebook.

 Here is the complete python script, with visualizations [webTraffic_analysis.ipynb](https://github.com/tamunoWoks/website_performance_analysis/blob/main/webTraffic_analysis.ipynb)

 ## Dataset Overview: